leo-dieguez91/ChallengePHP-APiRest/README.md

 ## Run Commands

-To execute commands, use the **Sail gateway** configured with the alias `sh`.
-Below are some examples:
+To execute commands, use `docker-compose exec app`.
+Here are some examples:

 ### **Artisan Commands**
 ```bash